ManchesterVolcanology/iFit/docs/usage/software.rst

   * - **Item**
     - **Description**
   * - Generate ILS
-    - Controls how the instrument line shape is handelled. ``Params`` uses fixed parameters read from a text file defined at ``ILS Parameters``.
+    - Controls how the instrument line shape is handled. ``Params`` uses fixed parameters read from a text file defined at ``ILS Parameters``.
 These should be the FWEM, k, a\ :sub:`w` and a\ :sub:`k` values respectively, each on a new line. ``File`` uses a directly measured lineshape read from ``ILS Parameters``. ``Manual`` uses the parameters given in this tab, with the option to fit them if desired.
   * - ILS Parameters
     - File the contains either the ILS super-Gaussian parameters or the directly measured lineshape to use
   * - Flat Spectrum
     - Path to the flat spectrum to use.
-Should be a file with two columns delimetered with a tab.
-THe first is intensity and the second is the flat-field response.
+Should be a file with two columns delimeted with a tab.
+The first is intensity and the second is the flat-field response.
   * - Wavelength Calibration
-    - The wavelength calibration to use if none are given in the specal files.
+    - The wavelength calibration to use if none are given in the spectra files.
   * - FWEM, k, a\ :sub:`w`, a\ :sub:`k`
     - The super-Gaussian parameters to use if ``Generate ILS`` is set to ``Manual``.
 These parameters can also be fitted if desired.